salmonkarp/tp/docs/UserGuide.md

 **Warnings:**
 * Sorting only affects the current displayed list, not the underlying data.
-* If you enter an invalid field, the command will default to sorting by name.
+* If you enter an invalid field, the command will thrown an error.
+Only matching fields are accepted.

 ### Exiting the program : `exit`